-The third extrapolation method is to calculate by tier the percentage of exposed policy limits ultimately exhausted by the asbestos BI claims, as projected in the model, and apply these percentages to the total exposed policy limits by tier.
-Differences in exposed limits by attachment point for the sample versus nonsample group should be considered in applying this procedure.
+The third extrapolation method is to calculate by tier the percent of exposed policy limits ultimately exhausted by the asbestos BI claims, as projected in the model, and apply these percentages to the total exposed policy limits by tier.
+Differences in exposed limits by attachment point for the sample versus non-sample group should be considered in applying this procedure.

 The ultimate loss and expense as a percentage of exposure can be found on Exhibit 10.
-The selection of percentage of exposure factors based on all four scenarios is shown on Exhibit 15.
-These factors by tier would be multiplied by the non-sample group exposure by tier to calculate the estimated liability for the nonsample group.
-For example, assuming ABC Re's non-sample group Tier 2 insureds have exposure of \$50 million for all layers, the estimated Tier 2 liability would be \$50 million times 30.7%, or \$15 million.
+The selection of percent of exposure factors based on all four scenarios is shown on Exhibit 15.

+These factors by tier would be multiplied by the non-sample group exposure by tier to calculate the estimated liability for the non-sample group.
+For example, assuming ABC Re's non-sample group Tier 2's have exposure of \$50 million for all layers, the estimated Tier 2 liability would be \$50 million times 30.7%, or \$15 million.
 This calculation would be repeated for each tier and summed.
-Note that the non-sample group exposure by tier is the sum of each tier's non-sample group exposure by layer which was used in the first extrapolation method.
-Adding the sample group's ultimate liability of \$153 million from Exhibit 11 to the summed estimated ultimate liability for the non-sample group yields ABC Re's total asbestos BI liability based on this extrapolation method.
+Note that the non-sample group exposure by tier is the sum of each tier's non-sample group exposure by layer which was used in extrapolation method one.
+Adding the sample group's ultimate liability of \$153 million from Exhibit 11 to the summed estimated ultimate liability for the non-sample group yields ABC Re's total asbestos BI liability based on extrapolation method three.